-A.3.2 The test frame shall be permitted to be in accordance with Section A.2.2 except £ 3/4-in x 2-1.5in (19 mm x 38 mm) battens shall be applied to the outside face of the FPIS product at each stud location on the test frame.
-Battens shall be fastened to studs to provide a 1.5 inch (38 mm) bearing width for withdrawal restraint under negative pressure loading cycles.
+A.3.2 The test frame shall be permitted to be in accordance with Section A.2.2 except 1x2 battens shall be applied to the outside face of the FPIS product at each stud location on the test frame.
+Battens shall be fastened to studs to provide a 1.5 inch bearing width for withdrawal restraint under negative pressure loading cycles.
 Any modifications to allow cyclic air pressure testing shall be reported.
 FPIS test specimens shall be conditioned in accordance with A.2.5.